borwickatuw/borwickatuw.github.io/docs/_posts/2023-09-29-autohotkey.markdown

     F2::

 on a line by itself prior to the rest of your script will bind the script to the `F2` key.

-# Moving to the next cell #

-The easiest way to move Excel to another cell is to use arrow keys:

-    WinActivate,, Name Of Excel File
-	Send {Down}

-This works great if you want the user to be able to select the column and then the script just moves down that column.

-However, if you need a certain column, you might consider doing something like:

-    Send {Left 25}
-	Send {Down} {Right 4}

-This sends left arrow a whole bunch of times, which hopefully will get you to the first column of the row.
-It then goes down a row and over 4 columns.